How Colorado Statutes and Programs Seek to Teach Road Caution and Safety

 Colorado GDL Law Pushes for Safe Teen Driving

-The State of Colorado recognized years ago that teenagers are at high-risk for death and injury while behind the wheel of a vehicle, so cities like Boise already have specialized Boise, ID injuries lawyers to handle this situations.
+The State of Colorado recognized years ago that teenagers are at high-risk for death and injury while behind the wheel of a vehicle.
 Following a tragic car crash in Greeley that killed four teenagers in 1999, the state legislature approved a Graduated Driver’s License law, better known as GDL.
 GDL helps teenagers gain vital driving experience by making the driver’s license process a tiered procedure.

 GDL focuses on the completion of several hours of driver’s education, and then real life, real-time driving experience by logging 50 hours of driving, 10 of those hours at night, with an authorized, licensed parent or guardian in the car.
 As the young driver gains more experience and completes the requirements, he or she will be eligible for a permanent license.